spiral/docs/docs/en/http/routing.md

 ### Adding routes in defineRoutes method

-Routes can be added in the defineRoutes method using the RoutingConfigurator.
+Routes can be added in the `defineRoutes` method using the `RoutingConfigurator`.
 The process of adding routes is exactly the same as in separate files:

 ```php